Kemystra/hackerrank-scraper-py/README.md

     python main.py -t TOKEN -cn CONTEST_NAME -cid CHALLENGE_ID -u USERNAMES -o OUTPUT_FOLDER
     ```
     TOKEN can be a token string or txt file containing the token.
-    CHALLENGE_ID can be a comma-separated value (NO SPACE BEWTEEN THE IDs).
+    CHALLENGE_ID can be a comma-separated value.
 Same with USERNAMES.

 4. OR if you want to, you can just specify an option file.
 ```sh